A Generations of Hope student.

 Generations of Hope is a group-based mentorship program that inspires local middle school students and York College college students to serve as leaders, mentors, and changemakers in their communities.

-Every other week, middle-school GOH students from Jackson K-8 and McKinley K-8 visit the York College campus for an afternoon of exciting activities, engaging guest speakers, group mentorship opportunities, homework help, field trips, and dinner in YCP's dining hall!
-These activities are led by York College student leaders, and the GOH program is coordinated by the Center for Community Engagement.
+Throughout each semester, participating middle school students from Jackson K-8 and McKinley K-8 visit the York College campus for an afternoon of exciting activities, engaging guest speakers, field trips, dinner in YCP’s dining hall, and more!
+These activities are led and designed by York College student leaders.

-The central goal of Generations of Hope is to increase the rate of York City students who experience success in their K-12 educational experience and who consider post-secondary education opportunities.
-The GOH program focuses on the following learning areas:
+Generations of Hope aims to increase the rate of York City students who experience success in K-12 education and consider post-secondary education opportunities.
+Generations of Hope programming focuses on the following learning areas:

 • Life skills